IskaIV/Project2-Elevator-Kernel-Module/README.md

 **Assigned to**:
 > Souhail Marnaoui

-### Part 5: External Command Execution
-**Responsibilities**:
-- Once you have obtained the path to the program you intend to execute, either because the command included a slash or through the `$PATH` search, the next step is to execute the external command.
-However, executing an external command requires more than just a single line of code using the `execv()` function.
-- To accomplish this, a two-step process is involved.
-First, you need to `fork()` to create a child process.
-The child process will be responsible for executing the desired command using the `execv()` function.
-This separation between the parent and child processes ensures that the execution of the command does not interfere with the operation of the shell itself.
-- It's important to note that you must handle commands with arguments correctly.
-This means that commands such as `ls -al` with multiple arguments should be properly processed and executed in the child process.
-- By following this approach of forking and executing the command within the child process, you can ensure the proper execution of external commands, including those with arguments, within your shell.
-This separation of processes allows for efficient and accurate command execution while maintaining the stability and functionality of the shell as a whole.

-**Assigned to**:
-> Souhail Marnaoui

-### Part 6: I/O Redirection
-**Responsibilities**:
-- In this section, we will focus on implementing input/output (I/O) redirection from/to a file.
-By default, the shell receives input from the keyboard and outputs to the screen.
-However, with I/O redirection, we can replace the keyboard with input from a specified file and redirect output to a designated file.
-- The behavior of I/O redirection should adhere to the following guidelines:
-  - `cmd > file_out`
-    - cmd writes its standard output to the file_out.
-    - If file does not exist, it will be created.
-    - If file already exists, it will be overwritten.
-  - `cmd < file_in`
-    - cmd receives its standard input from file_in.
-    - An error will be signaled if file does not exist or is not a regular file.
-  - `cmd < file_in > file_out`
-    - cmd receives standard input from file_in
-    - cmd writes its standard output to file_out
-  - `cmd > file_out < file_in`
-    - Same as above.
-- These combinations follow the aforementioned rules for input and output redirection.
-By implementing I/O redirection, we empower the shell to efficiently manage input and output streams, allowing users to redirect command output to files and read command input from files.
-This functionality greatly enhances the versatility and flexibility of the shell when interacting with external commands.
-- In the process of implementing I/O redirection, you will need to check/assign appropriate file permissions to the files you create/read when redirecting inputs and outputs.
-You can consult UNIX file permissions and open file permissions here: Permission Bits and Open Flags
-- Likewise, you should follow these standard guidelines when implementing I/O redirection.
-- Your processes should not modify the contents of the input file whatsoever (assign the correct permissions when reading in).
-- Output redirection should create a new file with the following file permissions: `-rw-------`.
-- Output redirection should overwrite (not append) files with the same name and with the same permissions listed above.

-> [!NOTE]
-> Careful consideration should be given to the parsing of tokens, particularly in scenarios like `CMD > FILE_OUT < FILE_IN`.
-In this case, it is important to prioritize the order of operations.
-The input file `FILE_IN` should be read first and then passed as input to the command `CMD`, which will execute using that input.
-The resulting output will be redirected to the output file `FILE_OUT`.
-Paying attention to the correct sequencing and handling of tokens ensures that the desired input and output redirection behavior is achieved in complex scenarios like this.

-**Assigned to**:
-> Iskandar Verdiyev

-### Part 7: Piping
-**Responsibilities**:
-- Beyond simple I/O redirection, we will explore the concept of piping, a more sophisticated form of I/O manipulation.
-Contrary to regular I/O redirection, piping involves the simultaneous execution of multiple commands, with the input and output of these commands interconnected.
-This setup allows the output generated by the initial command to be seamlessly passed as input to the subsequent command.
-- In this project, we will handle a maximum of two pipes in any given command.
-Piping behavior should follow the following guidelines:
-  - `cmd1 | cmd2`
-    - `cmd1` redirects its standard output to the standard input of `cmd2`.
-  - `cmd1 | cmd2 | cmd3`
-    - `cmd1` redirects its standard output to the standard input of `cmd2`.
-    - `cmd2` redirects its standard output to the standard input of `cmd3`.
-- By implementing piping functionality, we enable the seamless flow of data between commands, enhancing the flexibility and power of the shell.
-Piping allows for the creation of command pipelines, where the output of one command becomes the input for the next.
-This feature promotes the construction of complex and efficient command sequences, enabling sophisticated data processing and manipulation within the shell environment.
-- Remember that each command is an independent process that runs concurrently, so you must fork a new process for each command with the correct redirections.
-You can assume that each of the piped commands in the test cases will be logical (each command will take an input and provide an output).

-**Assigned to**:
-> Panayoti Kourkoumelis

-### Part 8: Background Processing
-**Responsibilities**:
-- The final functionality we will incorporate is background processing.
-Thus far, the shell has been waiting to prompt for additional user input whenever there were external commands running.
-Background processing allows the shell to execute external commands without waiting for their completion.
-However, it is still essential for the shell to keep track of their completion status periodically.
-- It's worth noting that background processing should seamlessly integrate with I/O redirection and piping functionalities.
-This means that background processing can be used in conjunction with I/O redirection or within command pipelines.
-- Background processing behavior should adhere to the following guidelines:
-  - `cmd &`
-    - Execute `cmd` in the background.
-    - Upon execution start, `print [Job number] [cmd's PID]`.
-    - Upon completion, `print [Job number] + done [cmd's command line]`.
-  - `cmd1 | cmd2 &`
-    - Execute `cmd1 | cmd2` in the background.
-    - Upon execution start, `print [Job number] [cmd2's PID]`.
-    - Upon completion, `print [Job number] + done [cmd1 | cmd2's command line]`.
-- Background processing also supports redirection functionalities:
-  - `cmd > file &`
-    - `cmd` writes its standard output to file in the background.
-  - `cmd < file &`
-    - `cmd` receives its standard input from file in the background.
-  - `cmd < file_in > file_out &`
-    - `cmd` receives its standard input from `file_in` and writes its standard output to `file_out` in the background.
-  - Additionally, all background processes executed by the shell must be kept track of with a relative job number starting from 1 and incrementing so forth.
-Job numbers will not be reused.
-You can also assume that there will not be more than 10 background processes running concurrently.
-  - By implementing background processing, the shell gains the capability to execute commands concurrently, improving overall efficiency.
-Background processing, in combination with I/O redirection and piping, enables the execution of complex command sequences while providing informative feedback about job status to the user.
-  - The standard way to check for finished processes would be to use signals.
-In this instance, you do not to need to implement process checking via signals.
-You can just check the list of finished processes in the main loop after execution.

-**Assigned to**:
-> Souhail Marnaoui

-### Part 9: Internal Command Execution
-**Responsibilities**:
-- Having completed external command execution, the next aspect to address is the implementation of internal commands, often referred to as built-in functions.
-These functions are natively supported by the shell and will be integrated into your implementation.
-  - `exit`
-    - If any background processes are still running, you must wait for them to finish.
-    - You can assume that each command is less than 200 characters long.
-    - Display the last three valid commands.
-    - If there were less than three valid commands, print the last valid one.
-    - If there are no valid commands, say so.
-  - `cd PATH`
-    - Changes the current working directory.
-    - If no arguments are supplied, change the current working directory to `$HOME`.
-    - Signal an error if more than one argument is present.
-    - Signal an error if the target is not a directory.
-    - Signal an error if the target does not exist.
-  - `jobs`
-    - Outputs a list of active background processes.
-    - If there are no active background processes, say so.
-    - Format:
-      - `[Job number]+ [CMD's PID] [CMD's command line]`

-**Assigned to**:
-> Iskandar Verdiyev

 > [!NOTE]
 > Please note that these assignments are subject to discussion and adjustment based on the team's